Thanksgiving, Christmas & New Years Savings

 Every Holiday gives the retailers an opportunity to lure you into their stores with great prices on specific items.
 But none of the Holidays (there are six major food Holidays, the Big Six: Superbowl, Easter, Fourth of July, Thanksgiving, Christmas and New Years, and many lesser holidays) drive quite the glut of sales and coupons as what I call the “Trifecta of Holidays,” that starts with pre-Thanksgiving sales and continues until the New Years holidays.

 There are other holidays throughout the season, religious and secular, and if you’re aware of them, you may notice items particular to them as well.
-(Examples might be a great price on brisket around Chanukah, low prices on Mexican foods around Cinco de Mayo or great prices on Asian foods starting the first of the year in response to different Asian New Years.)
+(Examples might be a great price on brisket around Chanukah, low prices on Mexican foods around Cinco de Mayo or great prices on Asian foods starting the first of the year in response to the Asian New Year.)
 If you shop, if you cook, if you eat, you should be thinking about these Holiday Sales when you’re planning and budgeting.

 Retailers particularly focus on the “trifecta” because they’re counting on making a good part of their money (off of you!) during this season.
 And they’re not afraid to post low, low sales prices to get you in the door because they’re playing a game.
 A game that has three strategies: